-- a simulated resource stack using capacity accreditation principles consistent with those used for WRAP QCC determinations (see Section 6); - ii. an adjustment in the total WRAP-required QCC value as needed to meet a 1 event-day in 10 years LOLE (see Section 7), and - iii. a standard that each Month will have at least 0.01 annual LOLE (i.e., 1 event-day in 100 years), while maintaining the overall event-day in 10 years LOLE (see Section 7).
+- i. a simulated resource stack using capacity accreditation principles consistent with those used for WRAP QCC determinations (see Section 6); - ii. an adjustment in the total WRAP-required QCC value as needed to meet a 1 event-day in 10 years LOLE across a Binding Season (see Section 8), and - iii. a standard that each Month will have at least 0.01 annual LOLE (i.e., 1 event-day in 100 years), while maintaining the overall event-day in 10 years LOLE across a Binding Season (see Section 8).

 FSPRMs are determined for each Month of the Binding Season and for each Subregion (see Section 4.1) as well as the WRAP Region as a whole (see Section 4.1.1) in connection with the Advance Assessment.
-The timing and deadlines for data collection and study completion for the Advance Assessment can be found in $BPM\ 101 - Advance$
+The timing and deadlines for data collection and study completion for the Advance Assessment can be found in BPM 101 - Advance Assessment Timeline.

-Assessment Timeline.
 The LOLE Study will be defined by a Study Scope Document (see Section 3).